raphaelouthier/raphaelouthier.github.io/content/projects/jsn/jsn_0_intro.md

 sys     0m0.014s
 ```

-So I'm running quicker than python but again, both times are in close order of magniture.
+So I'm running quicker than python but again, both times have close orders of magnitude.

 Now, let's run the code that I showed you at the end of the previous section, which actually extracts register info and does something with it.